 We publish the reference values of synthetic samples

-on our website on the first working day after the closing date for result submission.
+on our website latest on the second working day after the closing date for result submission.

 The participants can download the reports via Internet.
-A printed hard copy of the report must be explicitly ordered and is charged with € 37,- per round.
-It is possible to order hard copies at any time.
+A printed hard copy of the report must be explicitly ordered and is charged with € 40,- after the completion of a proficicency testing round.

 The evaluation of the results is descriptive rather than prescriptive.
 Up to now, the reports mainly